AddMorePower/publishing-pipeline/Long documentation/README.md

 # How to publish data on central NOMAD when there is no parser for your file formats

 ## Disclaimer
-This documentation is not realised by a NOMAD developer and therefore might not reflect the real intent of the NOMAD tool or might not describe the right processes that make NOMAD runs.
+This documentation is not written by a NOMAD developer and therefore might not reflect the real intent of the NOMAD tool or might not describe the right processes that make NOMAD runs.
-This is made by a user (myself) that gathered knowledge through partial, outdated or accurate pages in the official documentation and available tutorials online.
+This is made by a user (myself) that gathered knowledge through partial, outdated or accurate pages of the [official documentation](https://nomad-lab.eu/prod/v1/staging/docs/) and available tutorials on the [Youtube channel](https://www.youtube.com/@TheNOMADLaboratory/playlists) of FAIRmat.
 I managed to make things work for my project in some ways and I think it is valuable to share what I understood along the way.

 ## Introduction